 Tonia understands that pregnancy and the transition to parenthood can be an intense and very personal journey.
 Her warm, compassionate and non-judgmental approach to therapy facilitates a safe and supportive environment in which to explore difficult aspects of life in the childbearing years.

-Tonia creates a tailored therapeutic space by utilising a range of evidence-based therapeutic approaches: Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness Based Stress Reduction Techniques, Schema Therapy, and Attachment Based Interventions.
+Tonia creates a tailored therapeutic space by utilising a range of evidence-based therapeutic approaches: Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness Based Stress Reduction Techniques (MBSR), Schema Therapy, Mindful Self-Compassion (MSC) and Attachment Based Interventions.
 Tonia believes strongly in the power of the therapeutic alliance to facilitate, support and inspire change.

 Registered with the Psychology Board of Australia (PBA)

 Member of the Australian Psychological Society (APS)

 Member of the APS Perinatal and Infant Psychology Interest Group (PIPIG)